by W.R. Jacobi * (12/13)

 - To manage the disease, reduce stress on trees, use resistant plants, remove infected limbs, clean wounds and prune properly.

-The symptoms of this disease are yellow or orange-brown to black discolored areas on the bark of the trunk and branches (Figure 1).
+Cytospora species cause branch dieback and cankers on trees or shrubs.
+Cankers on stems and branches are often elongate, slightly sunken, discolored areas in the bark.
+Many times, however, the discoloration is not evident because the fungus killed the bark rapidly.
+The fungus grows so fast on stressed trees that there is no evidence of a sunken canker.
+Bark often splits along the canker margin as the tree is defending itself and callus formation occurs.
+The fungus may quickly girdle and kill twigs without forming cankers.
+Symptoms vary with host species affected and stage of disease development.
+Bark above infected cambium may appear sunken and yellow, brown, reddish-brown, gray, or black.
+Diseased inner-bark and cambium turns reddish-brown to black, and becomes watery and odorous as it deteriorates.
+Wood below the cambium is stained brown (Figure 1).
 Liquid ooze on aspen and gummy ooze on peach and cherry are common.
 Cankers, sunken dead areas of bark with black pinhead-sized speckling or pimples, may be evident (Figure 2).
 The pimples are the reproductive structures of the fungus.
 Under moist conditions, masses of spores (seeds) may ooze out of the pimples in long, orange, coiled, thread-like spore tendrils (Figure 3).
-Reddish brown discoloration of the wood and inner bark also may be evident.
-Dead bark may remain attached to the tree for several years, then fall off in large pieces.
+Reddish-brown discoloration of the wood and inner bark also may be evident.
+Dead bark may remain attached to the tree for several years, and then fall off in large pieces.

-Because this canker disease usually occurs on a weakened host, the first and foremost method of control is to prevent stress on the tree.
+Because this canker disease usually occurs on a weakened host, the primary method of control is to prevent stress on the tree.
 Drought and oxygen starvation of roots by flooding soil with water are the two most common stresses that predispose trees to Cytospora infection.
+High temperatures seem to be related to Cytospora canker on our local alders.

 Help prevent cankers at pruning wounds on peach and cherry trees by applying labeled fungicides as wound dressings.
 Do not rely on the effectiveness of fungicides on wounds of other trees to prevent infection.